opral/monorepo/packages/paraglide/paraglide-js/README.md

 <!-- ## ATTENTION: Paraglide is in pre-release mode.
 Discuss the API at https://github.com/inlang/monorepo/discussions/1464 -->
 ![Paraglide JS header image](https://raw.githubusercontent.com/inlang/monorepo/enhance-product-pages/inlang/source-code/paraglide/paraglide-js/assets/paraglide-js-header.png)

+# The best i18n library for the web

 Paraglide is a new i18n library, introducing innovations such as a compiler that emits message functions and these message functions being tree-shakable which results in auto-optimized bundles.

 **But before talking about the technical part, here's a quick-start for you:**